EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 - If you find any bugs, let me know.

 **CREDITS**
-- RocketRace#0798's ROBOT IS YOU bot for the Meta/Unmeta sprites
+- RocketRace#0798's ROBOT IS YOU bot for the former Meta/Unmeta sprites
-- Hempuli for making Baba Is You
+- Hempuli for making Baba Is You and for... other inspiration
 - PlasmaFlare#5648 for reference on how to make readmes like this one, making the scripts I reference here, inspiration for the mod menu, and for reference on how to make said menu.
 - Me for programming and the TEXT_ prefix sprites.